vsitzmann/awesome-implicit-representations/README.md

 This is immediately useful for a number of applications, such as super-resolution, or in parameterizing signals in 3D and higher dimensions, where memory requirements grow intractably fast with spatial resolution.
 Further, generalizing across neural implicit representations amounts to learning a prior over a space of functions, implemented via learning a prior over the weights of neural networks - this is commonly referred to as meta-learning and is an extremely exciting intersection of two very active research areas!
 Another exciting overlap is between neural implicit representations and the study of symmetries in neural network architectures - for intance, creating a neural network architecture that is 3D rotation-equivariant immediately yields a viable path to rotation-equivariant generative models via neural implicit representations.

 Another key promise of implicit neural representations lie in algorithms that directly operate in the space of these representations.
 In other words: What's the "convolutional neural network" equivalent of a neural network operating on images represented by implicit representations?
-Questions like these offer a path towards a class of algorithms that are independent of spatial resolution!

 # Colabs
 This is a list of Google Colabs that immediately allow you to jump in and toy around with implicit neural representations!